 Surgical Technology Associate of Applied Science

-Students will take classes on the City College at Montana State University Billings (City College at MSUB) and Montana State University Billings (MSU Billings) campuses, and online through The Missoula College University of Montana (MCUM).
+Students will take classes on the City College and Montana State University Billings (MSU Billings) campuses, and webex online through Great Falls College MSU.
 The lab and clinical components of the curriculum are offered at St. Vincent Healthcare and Billings Clinic.
 All coursework can be completed in Billings.
-However, Outreach students are required to come to Missoula for commencement and to take the national Certification exam.
+However, outreach students are required to go to Great Falls for commencement and to take the national Certification exam.

 Students in the program are educated to be Surgical Technologists (ST), part of the surgical team, to ensure the operative procedure is conducted under optimal conditions.
 The ST is responsible for three phases (preoperative, intraoperative, and postoperative) of patient care with minimal direction.
 All surgical team members must adhere to the principles of asepsis and the practice of sterile technique.
 The ST normally functions in a sterile capacity by passing instruments, equipment and supplies to the surgeon during the surgical procedure but may also perform many non-sterile duties throughout the workday.